OCA/odoo-community.org/website/Contribution/CONTRIBUTING.rst

 .. code-block::

-    web: add module system to the web client
-    This commit introduces a new module system for the javascript code.
+    [IMP] web: add module system to the web client This commit introduces a new module system for the javascript code.
     Instead of using global ...